Residential Real Estate Contracts in Texas: The Value of Special Provisions

 Limiting Survival of Contract Provisions

 Paragraph 19 of the TREC states: “All covenants, representations and warranties in this contract survive closing.”
-This survival clause is in contrast to the usual doctrine of merger which states that the contract is considered to be merged into the deed and other closing documents, thus extinguishing the contract.
+This survival clause is in contrast to usual Texas practice which states that a contract is considered to be merged into the deed and other closing documents, thus extinguishing the contract (known as the doctrine of merger).
 Chicago Title Insurance Company v.
 Cochran Investments, Inc., 602 S.W.3d 895 (Tex.
 2020).

-Survival of covenants, representations, and warranties is a real legal problem for the seller.
+For sellers, the doctrine of merger (non-survival of the contract) is a good thing.
+Survival of covenants, representations, and warranties from the contract can be a real legal problem.
 Why would a seller want his liabilities under the contract to persist forever?
-A seller should aggressively seek a special provision striking this clause in order to limit his post-closing liability.

 No Representation and No Reliance Clauses